snarula31/Food-Demand-Prediciton/README.md

 ## Feature Engineering

-- Created new features like:
+- **Created new features like:**
- -- Meal-center frequency
+  - Meal-center frequency
   - Rolling averages by week
   - Demand variability metrics
   - Encoded categorical features like category, cuisine, and center_type

 ---